 I recommend the Professional's Choice Low Back Support Brace for chronic low back pain.
 It is pricey but well-made and will last for years.
 It radiates body heat back into the muscles, which helps relieve pain and improve mobility.
 Though the band is wide, it is comfortable and is fully adjustable to provide the right amount of compression.

-Recommended Pain Relieving Gels
+Recommended Pain-Relieving Gels

 - Evaluate your mattress.
 Does it provide support, or do you sink into it while sleeping?
 Sleeping on an overly soft bed contributes to back and other muscle pain throughout the body.